Galveston County License Hearing Guide

 - Essential household duties

-- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+Eligibility requirements and application processes are set by the Texas DMV.
+You may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back